 2. I Want Nutrients & Variety

 Grains are the least expensive calories, especially wheat and white rice.
 Premade packages come with lots of wheat and other grains.
-I have nothing against grains, but I also like and eat lots of other things: stuff like real cheese, zucchini, grapes, and tomato dices.
-I’d have a hard time making complete meals with mostly grains.
+I have nothing against grains, but I also like and eat lots of other things: stuff like real cheese, zucchini, grapes, and tomato dice.
+I’d have a hard time making complete meals with most grains.

 Meat is also too expensive to include in premade food storage packages.
 So instead you get a meat substitute like TVP.
 It is genetically modified and extremely high in sodium.

 In order to keep costs down, premade packages include very little dairy.
 The dairy they do include is typically lower quality: milk substitutes, milk with additives, or real milk dried through a high heat process which changes the taste.
 If offered, cheese is usually in powdered form and full of sodium, artificial colors & flavors.

 This is the #1 reason I don’t like premade packages.
 You are buying calories, not meals.
 What if you can’t make actual meals from what you buy?
 I do not want to try to figure that out in the middle of an emergency!
 I want to know exactly what I will be feeding my family.
 I base my grocery shopping on actual meals so that I can feed my family each week.
 Why should the food I store be any different?

 4. I want to choose what I eat!